mwilc0x/webScrape/README.txt

 -------

+	1. Added a shell script which will automatically run both of the scripts back to back
+	2. Each script generates a different csv file.
+Each file will still need to be manually merged.
-	1. Script checks stock symbols against provided ticker_list
+	3. Script checks stock symbols against provided ticker_list
-	2. Scripts run on i-Lab machines.
+	4. Scripts run on i-Lab machines.
 Please note that some code had to be placed into the src folder for this to happen.
 All modules are still in the lib/ folder.

 Use: